AnilJain/game-off-2012/README.md

 * Canvas
 * Jest, personal framework

-All art assets besides the castles were created by me.
-Castle tiles are from http://opengameart.org/content/16x16-overworld-tiles
+All art assets unless otherwise noted are from me

+Castle tiles were created by Sharm and are located here http://opengameart.org/content/16x16-overworld-tiles Victory and Defeat screens are from http://opengameart.org/content/oil-painting-landscapes